 The Benefits of a Healthy Invisalign Smile.

 One of the Invisalign system’s best qualities is that it uses no metal bands, brackets, or wires that may trap food and plaque like traditional braces do.
-And since the removable nature of Invisalign allows you to maintain good oral hygiene habits, you may also reduce chances of plaque buildup, tooth decay, and periodontal disease.
+And since the removable nature of Invisalign allows you to maintain good oral hygiene habits, you can reduce chances of plaque buildup, tooth decay, and periodontal disease.

 Improved Chewing and Speech